Connor Howe

 Connor Howe (born June 10, 2000) is a Canadian professional speed skater.

 He won the silver medal in the team pursuit event at the 2021 World Single Distances Speed Skating Championships.

 Career

 2022 Winter Olympics

-In January 2022, Howe was named to his first Olympic team.
-Howe would skate to a fifth place finish in the 1500 metres event.
+In January 2022, Howe secured a place in the Canadian Winter Olympics team for that year.
+He came fifth in the 1500 metres speed skating event.